 For all digital marketing experts out there, a moment comes where they wonder about the future of Facebook Advertising and its Effectiveness.
 Digital marketing in general faces too many challenges regarding effectiveness.

-Facebook started on February 2004.
-Fifteen years and 1.7 billion users later, Facebook advertising has become wider and strongly aggressive.
+Facebook started in February 2004.
+Fifteen years and 2.41 billion (monthly) users later, Facebook advertising has become wider and strongly aggressive.
 We are constantly accepting more advertisements in our timeline, into messenger and throughout all our digital assets.

 More and more businesses use Facebook for advertising and spend a remarkable budget.
 But advertising on Facebook can be tricky and not so easy to see positive return depending on the industry and the goals.